 Prior to filing the complaint, review the Guidebook.
 This publication provides information on how to complete the complaint form and provides general information on the complaint investigatory process.

 The MCFA requires the Department post all complaints that have been investigated and all investigatory documents upon the conclusion of the investigation.
-Click here to see complaints that have been resolved by the Department.
+Go to Resolved Complaints to review complaints that have been resolved by the Department.